AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 1. To check students knowledge of some common informal expressions in English.
 2. To help students of English learn these expressions by providing an option of retaking the quiz as many times as they want.
 3. To promote knowledge of informal English, as it's rarely taught in language schools.
-4. To make the quiz fun and enjoyable so that students are willing to take it more than once.
+4. To make the quiz fun and enjoyable so that users are willing to take it more than once.

 </br>